Disclosures

 Best Egg

-You can have up to two active loans at once as long as the total doesn’t exceed the $50,000 limit.
-To qualify, you'll need a credit score of at least 700 and a debt-to-income ratio below 30%.
+Best Egg is an online lender offering both unsecured and secured personal loans.
+You can have up to two active loans at once as long as the total doesn’t exceed the $100,000 limit.

 Achieve Personal Loans

-Selected for having one of the highest satisfaction rates for Best Customer Service, Best Overall Loan Process and Best Staff Experience
+Selected for having one of the highest satisfaction rates for Best Loan Process, Best Experience with Staff, Best Value for Price and Best Customer Service

 Reach Financial

-Reach Financial offers personal loans up to $40,000 with flexible repayment terms that allow you to tailor your loan to match your budget.
-Once you apply, you'll receive your offer within minutes.
+Reach Financial offers personal loans ranging from $3,500 to $40,000 with loan terms between two to five years.
+Its flexible repayment terms allow you to tailor your loan to match your budget.
+After getting prequalified online, you’ll receive your rate.

 NetCredit

-NetCredit specializes in smaller personal loans for people with poor credit.
-Loan amounts ranging from $1,000 to $10,000 are available with terms up to 60 months.
-There’s no prepayment penalty, so you can refinance as soon as your credit score improves.
+NetCredit specializes in smaller personal loans for people with fair or poor credit.
+Its loan amounts range from $1,000 to $10,000 and its terms range from six months to five years.
+There’s no prepayment penalty, so you may be able to refinance as soon as your credit score improves.

-You can also get preapproval without your credit being affected.
-Once approved, you should have your funds within 24 hours.
+You can also get prequalified without your credit being affected.
+Once officially approved, you can get funding as soon as the same day.

-Loans from NetCredit can be used for a variety of needs, such as medical bills or car repairs.
-APRs at NetCredit tend to be higher than those of other lenders in this guide, but the credit requirements are lower.
-You only need a credit score of 550 to qualify.
+NetCredit offers personal loans and personal lines of credit.
+Its loans can be used for a variety of needs, such as medical bills or car repairs.
+Its APRs tend to be very high, but its credit requirements are typically lower than other lenders.

-Selected for having one of the highest satisfaction rates for Best Customer Service, Best Overall Loan Process and Best Staff Experience
+Selected for having one of the highest satisfaction rates for Best Loan Process, Best Experience with Staff, Best Value for Price and Best Customer Service

 Choosing the right loan term

-Your income will also be a factor in determining your eligibility for a personal loan.
-You'll need to demonstrate that you can pay back the loan.
+Your income will also be a factor in determining your eligibility for a personal loan since you'll need to demonstrate that you can pay back the loan.
 You may be required to provide pay stubs, tax returns or statements showing income from benefit payments or other sources.

-Lastly, the lender will look at your debt-to-income ratio.
-This ratio shows how much of your income is being used to make the minimum payments on your debt.
-You'll typically need a debt-to-income ratio under 36%, meaning less than 36% of your income is going to make debt payments.
+A lender will also look at your debt-to-income (DTI) ratio.
+Your DTI ratio shows how much of your income is being used to make the minimum payments on your debt.
+It’s generally recommended to have a DTI ratio under 36%.

-Once you're ready to apply, you can typically do so online.
-Here's what most lenders ask for:
+Once you're ready to apply for a loan, you can typically do so online.
+Most lenders ask for information like:

 • Citizenship status